mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 - ❌ Have to repeat all that work if we change the mesh or proportions of the barrel
 - ❌ Have to repeat all that work for other throwable props, e.g. a crate, cardboard box etc.

 What tool can we use to do this?
-How about we declare a relative-to-our-barrel transform at design-time!
+What if we declare a relative-to-our-barrel transform at design-time?
 We tell Unreal: "Hey, when this barrel moves in sequencer make sure to place the hand IK controls exactly here".
 Much like with our prior attachment example we are declaring a transform on the mesh that is ideal for placing our hands on.
 Hence the naming convention `Socket.Grip.Primary` and `Socket.Grip.Secondary` for the main & off hand respectively.

 ![Barrel grip sockets]({{ '/assets/images/posts/static-mesh-sockets/barrel-grip-sockets.png' | relative_url }})

-Now we simply repeat the earlier steps: Select the right hand IK control, constrain it to the barrel at socket `Socket.Grip.Primary`.
+Now we simply repeat the earlier steps: Select the right hand IK control and constrain it to the barrel at socket `Socket.Grip.Primary`.
 Conversely for the left hand IK.
 The hand IK controls are now constrained to and animate with the gripping positions on the barrel.

 ![Sequencer hand IK constraint]({{ '/assets/images/posts/static-mesh-sockets/sequencer-hand-ik-constraint.gif' | relative_url }})